3.16. Parameter Sweeping

 The number of points defined in the stepped sweep.
 A higher value will create higher granularity in the span of the sweep, but will increase the total duration of the parameter sweep.
 Setting the number of points also directly affects the step size.

-It is important to remember that the number of points specified should include the ending value.
-For example, if the desired sweep is 0 Volts to 10 Volts with a step size of 1 Volt, the number of points should be 11.
+For example, if the desired sweep is 0 V to 10 V with a step size of 1 V, the number of points should be 11.

 Note